ad-mz/R-studio/iris-dataset-analysis.md

 ![](iris-dataset-analysis_files/figure-gfm/unnamed-chunk-8-1.png)<!-- -->

-Pros: more control over what you want to display versus qplot which does it automatically.
+`ggplot` allows for better control over what you want to display versus `qplot`.

 Also, it says we can drop the specifications for the `data=` and `mapping=` arguments as long as we supply the correct arguments in the correct order.
 Nice.

-Add some colors
+Adding some colors

 ``` r
 ggplot(df,